RedHatGov/serverless-workshop-dashboard/workshop/content/lab2.4_ml_twilio.md

 1. Click this [link][2] to create an account.
 You will be asked to verify your personal phone number.
 2. Follow these [instructions][3] to get your first Twilio phone number.

 > In trial mode, you have to verify a personal phone number for Twilio to send it messages.
 If you want to use a different phone number to test this lab, follow the instructions [here][4] to verify another phone number in your trial account.
+Also ensure you do not have a toll free number as that will not support text messaging without a Twilio approval process.

 ## Configure